BowlOfSoup/CouchbaseMigrationsBundle/README.md

 * The `$this->bucketRepository` can be used to make it easier to do queries on a bucket (like named parameters).
 * You can also directly do actions on the bucket by using the return value of `$this->selectBucket()`.

+Note: The Bucket returned by `selectBucket()` and the result returned by `$bucket->get()` are both small backwards- compatible classes to not break old migrations defined with the previous version of this bundle.
+If you need the actual Couchbase Bucket, you can use `$bucket->getBucket()`, if you need the actual Couchbase result you can get that by calling `$result->getResult()`.

 How to use as standalone application
 ------------------------------------